-The Village's law enforcement officers and firefighters belong to the Ohio Police and Fire Pension Funds (OP&F).
-Other full-time employees belong to the Ohio Public Employees Retirement System (OPERS) of Ohio.
+The Village's certified Fire Fighters and full-time Police Officers belong to the Ohio Police and Fire Pension Fund (OP&F).
+Other full-time employees belong to the Ohio Public Employees Retirement System (OPERS).
 OP&F and OPERS are cost-sharing, multiple-employer plans.
-These plans provide retirement benefits, including postretirement healthcare, and survivor and disability benefits to participants as prescribed by the Ohio Revised Code.
+The Ohio Revised Code prescribes these plans' benefits, which include postretirement healthcare and survivor and disability benefits.

-Contribution rates are also prescribed by the Ohio Revised Code.
-For 2009 members of OP&F contributed 10% of their wages to the OP&F. The Village contributed an amount equal to 19.5% for police and 24% for firemen of participant's gross salaries.
-OPERS members contributed 9.5% of their wages.
-The Village contributed an amount equal to 14% of OPERS participants' gross salaries for 2009.
-The Village has paid all contributions required through December 31, 2009.
+The Ohio Revised Code also prescribes contribution rates.
+For 2010, OP&F participants contributed 10% of their wages.
+For 2010, the Village contributed to OP&F an amount equal to 19.5% of full-time police members' wages and 24% of full-time fire fighters' wages.
+For 2010, OPERS members contributed 10% of their gross salaries and the Village contributed an amount equaling 14% of participants' gross salaries.
+The Village has paid all contributions required through December 31, 2010.